justinas/nma-rust-2019/setup_linux.md

 ```
 sudo apt install build-essential curl
 ```

+For other distributions, look for C compiler (gcc).
+If you compiled C programs on your machine at least once, it should already be installed.

 2. Visit [Rustup home page](https://rustup.rs/).
 Run the recommended command in terminal.
 3. Log out and log in again.
 4. Open terminal and try it out: